Fashion Designer Saloni Malhotra Crowned Mrs. World International 2025 - www.lokmattimes.com

 Fashion Designer Saloni Malhotra Crowned Mrs. World International 2025

-PNN New Delhi [India], July 21: In a glittering spectacle of beauty, empowerment, and grace, fashion designer Saloni Malhotra ...
+New Delhi [India], July 21: In a glittering spectacle of beauty, empowerment, and grace, fashion designer Saloni Malhotra has ...

 The international pageant witnessed participation from accomplished women across India, the UAE, the UK, the USA, and Australia, all competing for the coveted crown.
 Saloni Malhotra's journey to the title has been a testament to her resilience and dedication.
 Born and brought up in Delhi, she is a successful fashion designer and entrepreneur, running her fashion studio for over a decade.